Rahela21/alx-system_engineering-develops/0x03-shell_variables_expansions/README.md

-Write a script that displays the result of BREATH to the power LOVe
+Write a script that displays the result of BREATH to the power LOVE